dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+## 4.2.2

+###### Bug fixes
+- Use DateTime constant for PHP 7.0 compatibility.

+## 4.2.1

+###### Backport
+- Add a new 'Created Date' property to be synced with catalog sync.

+## 4.2.0-p1

+###### Bug fixes
+- We've resolved a compilation error affecting older versions of Magento, specifically 2.1.8.
+Merchants would see '[Reflection Exception] Class does not exist'.
+Apparently by simply adjusting the position of the abstract method inside the AbstractCustomSelectTable class, ClassReader can interpret the file, and the error goes away.

 ## 4.2.0

 ###### Bug fixes